codeinsightsorg/codeinsights/README.md

 Project Link: [https://github.com/yaircohendev/codeinsightsjs](https://github.com/yaircohendev/codeinsightsjs)

 ## Acknowledgments
 * A special mention to [harelba](https://github.com/harelba) for providing valuable insights on architecture and contributing to the overall planning of the project.

+* A special mention to [harelba](https://github.com/harelba) for providing valuable insights on architecture and contributing to the overall planning of the project.